-Founded in 2004, the London Orthotic Consultancy is a private clinic that provides bespoke orthotic treatments for a wide range of adult orthotic and paediatric orthotic conditions.
-We are passionate about innovative and evidence-based orthotic solutions and their capabilities to improve lives.
-Conditions like pectus deformities and scoliosis can now be treated very successfully without surgery.
+Founded in 2004, the London Orthotic Consultancy is a private clinic that provides bespoke orthotic treatments for a wide range of adult and paediatric medical conditions.

 LOC has pioneered non-surgical treatment for scoliosis in the UK.